OceanRonquilloMorgan/oceanronquillomorgan.github.io/README.md

 # How It Was Built
 This was a three week project over the summer of 2017 which served as my first exposure to web development.

-Built from scratch using mainly HTML, CSS, Javascript, and the Bootstrap framework for responsiveness.
+Built from scratch using mainly HTML / CSS  and the Bootstrap framework for responsiveness.

 # Future Plans